 - When you start writing your report you will ask me to read it.
 When you send me drafts of your report–or research plan– to comment please make sure you give me enough information about what feedback you need.
 You can read some of my tips here.

 - The tasks I supervise normally don’t need to be protected and can be published openly after you have submitted.
 Therefore I will ask you not to close your MSc thesis when you submit it (unless you agree with me on something else).

 - If you develop code as part of your task, I want the code to be licensed under Apache 2.0.
 This is a flexible open source license that gives you and me a fair chance to build on and further develop the code in the future.
 Apache 2.0 allows you to commercialize your product if you wish, and it allows me and my future students to have access to the code for the years to come.

 - In case you develop code: We have earlier used github as a repository for code and all its documentation in the past.
 Please use github, or a similar service if you are going to code something as part of your research.
 Your github repository should at the end be a self-contained repository for all your code and all the relevant documentation.
-It should also show the history of the development.
-So you should use the “issues” function in github a lot.

 - I expect that we publish your report as a research article in an international conference or journal.
 This means the rigor of your research needs to be high.